optionalg/scrapy-scrape-viewer/README.md

 > The html was initially Semi-Cloned From: [kimberlythegeek/stackoverflow-denver_spider.py](https://github.com/kimberlythegeek/scrapy-project/blob/master/tutorial/spiders/stackoverflow-denver_spider.py)

+* this version is focused on moding the jobsups spider for the document-writer REPO json input

 * I left almost all of the GUI alone.
 I just applied it to work with the .json generated with my own Scrapy bots.

 #### Refer to my older [GIT-REPO-Branch](https://github.com/mezcel/googlemaps-api-helloworld/tree/expanded-idea-8-stackoverflow) to generate the .json this AngularJS App will use.